madama/jalia/README.md

 Jalia will load the entity using the id taken from the path variable thanks to the @IdPathRequestBody, inferring the type based on the method parameter as before.
 It will then modify the entity changing the "firstName", while all the rest of the entity will be untouched.

+Note that @IdPathRequestBody replaces @RequestBody, with the same functionality, but loading the entity using the id from the path before applying changes.

 Note that:
 - it's not possible to create a new entity this way, because only the entity loaded using the "id" in the path will be